 “The human nose can detect one trillion different odors, far more than we previously thought, say US scientists.”

-I would slightly disagree in that I think it’s not just physically smelling involved but our thinking as well.
-Thus we need to push our brains/memories harder and that doesn’t necessary involve tasting with wine in hand.
-Further, Charles Spence, a professor of experimental biology at Oxford, was quoted on the study as saying: “I guess no matter how many smells we can discriminate, the evidence still shows that even the best experts cannot really pull much more than three odourants out of a mixture, contrary to what all those wordy wine writers might have us believe.”
+I would slightly disagree in that I think it’s not just physically smelling involved, but our thinking as well.
+We need to push our brains/memories harder.
+In regards to tasting, that doesn’t necessary involve actually tasting with wine in hand.

+Charles Spence, a professor of experimental biology at Oxford, was quoted on the study as saying: “I guess no matter how many smells we can discriminate, the evidence still shows that even the best experts cannot really pull much more than three odourants out of a mixture, contrary to what all those wordy wine writers might have us believe.”

 Ahem.
-Aside from what is otherwise a snarky remark I would like to remind the good Professor Spence that anyone who uses the M.S. deductive tasting grid with any sense of proficiency has to pull more than three things out of a glass—as in a lot more than three things.
+Aside from what is otherwise a snarky remark, I would like to remind the good Professor Spence that anyone who uses the M.S. deductive tasting grid with any sense of proficiency has to pull more than three things out of a glass—as in a lot more than three things.
 Context, as always, is the last word.

-While the subject of olfactory deservedly attracts top scientists and studies in every effort to quantify and make it objective, at the end of the day the results of any study are based on the ability of participants to recognize aromas which in turn is based personal memory and interpretation of those memories over time--not exactly hard science.
+While the subject of olfactory deservedly attracts top scientists and studies in every effort to quantify and make it objective, at the end of the day the results of any study are based on the ability of participants to recognize aromas which in turn is based personal memory and interpretation of those memories over time–not exactly hard science.

-So what does the study mean to us wine professionals?
-That the human being can potentially smell exponentially far more aromatics that will ever be present in a glass of wine.
-And to always be careful when extrapolating.
+What does the study mean to us wine professionals?
+Supposedly that the human being can potentially smell exponentially far more aromatics that will ever be present in a glass of wine.